m4rsquake/kiloNote/README.md

 For details on building and developing the extension, see [DEVELOPMENT.md](/DEVELOPMENT.md)

+## Obsidian Plugin

+Looking to bring KiloNote into your note-taking workflow?
+Check out the dedicated [Obsidian plugin](apps/obsidian-kilonote/README.md) which embeds the KiloNote assistant inside an Obsidian sidebar.
+Build it with `pnpm --filter obsidian-kilonote build` and copy the generated files into your vault's plugins folder to get started.

 ## Contributors to Kilo

 Thanks to all the contributors who help make Kilo Code better!